 Be warned, there are hundreds of rides and stalls with the potential to make a huge dent in your wallet.
-The best is to give your kids a fixed allowance with which they must make do.
+The best is to give your kids a fixed allowance to make do with.
 The individual rides cost anything from €1,50 to €5,00 per ride.

 M and I went on a roller coaster and he challenged his dad to a bumper car dual.
 He also won a keyring with target shooting.
 In true Prater style, we ended our evening with a sausage and drink from the Würstelstand Bitzinger.

 |Park entrance fee||Entering the Prater is free, with the different attractions and rides charged individually|